About the Division

 Deputy Attorneys General in the Government Services Unit provide legal advice and representation to the following State agencies and their respective divisions: Department of State; State Lottery Office; Department of Technology and Information; Office of Management and Budget (including Human Resources Management, Government Support Services and Facilities Management); Office of Pensions (including the Board of Pension Trustees); Delaware Transit Corporation; the Delaware Economic Development Office; Department of Agriculture; the Delaware National Guard and the Office of the State Bank Commissioner.
 The Unit’s DAGs also provide legal advice and representation to the following Statewide elected officials and State administrative boards: State Insurance Commissioner (including the Department of Insurance); State Auditor of Accounts (including the Office of the Auditor of Accounts); State Treasurer (including the Office of the State Treasurer); Deferred Compensation Council; Delaware College Investment Plan Council; Coastal Zone Industrial Control Board; Environmental Appeals Board; Thoroughbred Racing Commission; Harness Racing Commission; State Fire Prevention Commission; Public Employment Relations Board; and State Use Law Commission.

-Deputy Attorneys General in the Health Law Unit provide legal advice and representation to the State of Delaware’s Department of Health and Social Services including all of its Divisions, the Department of Correction, the Department of Election, the Delaware Health Information Network, the Delaware Healthcare Commission, the Child Placement Review Board, and covers all Civil Commitment Hearings and Adult Abuse Registry matters state-wide.
+Deputy Attorneys General in the Health and Public Safety Unit provide legal advice and representation to the State of Delaware’s Department of Health and Social Services including all of its Divisions, the Department of Correction, the Delaware State Police, the Delaware Healthcare Commission, the Child Placement Review Board, and covers all Civil Commitment Hearings and Adult Abuse Registry matters state-wide.
 General counsel work includes rendering advice; drafting/reviewing legislation and regulations; handling procurement issues including drafting/reviewing contracts, requests for proposals and MOUs; advising on FOIA requests; drafting Attorney General Opinions, and representation of the agency and/or its officers and employees in court and administrative proceedings.

-Related Topics: Administrative Law & Education, Affirmative Litigation, Civil, Civil Division, Defensive Litigation, Departments and Agencies, Environmental Unit, Government Services, Health Law, Units of the Division
+Related Topics: Administrative Law & Education, Affirmative Litigation, Civil, Civil Division, Defensive Litigation, Departments and Agencies, Environmental Unit, Government Services, Health and Public Safety, Units of the Division